 You can set the limit the download speed of your Firefox browser

 trickle -s -d 10 -u 10 firefox

 Limit the download and upload rate of the command

 trickle -d -u

 Wondershaper is the script which use to manage the network traffic and QoS for a specific network interface.
 With this shell script, you can also maintain low latency for interactive such as SSH while downloading or uploading.
-Throttle bandwidth on a Linux network interface using Wondershaper There is an another way to rate the limit your bandwidth resource using wonder shaper.
+Throttle bandwidth on a Linux network interface using Wondershaper There is another way to rate the limit of your bandwidth resource using wonder shaper.

 Sudo apt-get install wonder shaper